kiriaze/juice/README.md

 ### 3. Configure

+1. Set your project values for gulps' config in config.js

-Set your grid values you wish to your variables in your _settings.scss file.
+2. Set your grid values you wish to your variables in your _settings.scss file.
 Done!

-Classes are by default, .container, .row, .columns.
+	// Classes are by default, .container, .row, .columns.

 	$gutter: 			3% !default;
 	$docWidth: 			100% !default;